 The protagonists of the story, the monk and the peasant, have their mausoleums in the church, near the place of the Eucharistic miracle.

 In 1486 the Catholic Kings, pilgrims to Compostela, they stay with the monks, contemplate the miracle and then, donate the reliquary where the Miracle has been kept until today.

-In the early years of the seventeenth century Fr.
-Yepes wrote: "I, although unworthy, have seen and adored this holy mystery, I have seen the two blisters in one of them is the blood, which seems barely coagulated, red like that of a kid freshly slaughtered, I have also seen the flesh, which is red and dry ».
+In the first years of the seventeenth century Fr.
+Yepes wrote: «I, although unworthy, have seen and worshiped this holy mystery, I have seen the two blisters in one of them is the blood, which seems barely coagulated, red like that of a freshly slaughtered kid, I have also seen the meat, which is red and dry ».